aladdine/Essential-Solar-Energy-and-Storage-Software-Resources/README.md

-# Essential Solar and Energy Storage Software Links (ESES)
+# Essential Solar and Energy Storage Software Links (ESESS)
 Curated links to APIs, SDKs, paltforms and tools relevant to solar energy and battery storage.

 # APIs and SDKs: Design & Enegineering